chinapedia/wikipedia.abstract.en/Page/Ernest_Rutherford.md

 Gold foil experiment

-Gold_foil_experiment_conclusions.svgs passing through the plum pudding model of the atom undisturbed.
+s passing through the plum pudding model of the atom undisturbed.
 _Bottom:_ Observed results: a small portion of the particles were deflected, indicating a small, concentrated charge.
 Note that the image is not to scale; in reality the nucleus is vastly smaller than the electron shell.]]
 Rutherford performed his most famous work _after_ receiving the Nobel prize in 1908.
 Along with Hans Geiger and Ernest Marsden in 1909, he carried out the Geiger–Marsden experiment, which demonstrated the nuclear nature of atoms by deflecting alpha particles passing through a thin gold foil.
 Rutherford was inspired to ask Geiger and Marsden in this experiment to look for alpha particles with very high deflection angles, of a type not expected from any theory of matter at that time.
 Such deflections, though rare, were found, and proved to be a smooth but high-order function of the deflection angle.
 It was Rutherford's interpretation of this data that led him to formulate the Rutherford model of the atom in 1911that a very small charged[45] nucleus, containing much of the atom's mass, was orbited by low-mass electrons.

 In 1919–1920, Rutherford found that nitrogen and other light elements ejected a proton (Rutherford said "a hydrogen atom" rather than "a proton") when hit with α (alpha) particles.[46]
 This result showed Rutherford that hydrogen nuclei were a part of nitrogen nuclei (and by inference, probably other nuclei as well).
 Such a construction had been suspected for many years on the basis of atomic weights which were whole numbers of that of hydrogen; see Prout's hypothesis.
 Hydrogen was known to be the lightest element, and its nuclei presumably the lightest nuclei.
 Now, because of all these considerations, Rutherford decided that a hydrogen nucleus was possibly a fundamental building block of all nuclei, and also possibly a new fundamental particle as well, since nothing was known from the nucleus that was lighter.
 Thus, confirming and extending the work of Wilhelm Wien who in 1898 discovered the proton in streams of ionized gas,[47] Rutherford postulated the hydrogen nucleus to be a new particle in 1920, which he dubbed the _proton_.